 In that same spirit, certain Oregon lawmakers are rising to the occasion in the form of House Bill 2643.
 Introduced late in January by Rep. Paul Holvey (D-Eugene) on behalf of the Oregon School Employees Association, the measure would set up a special Employment Relations Protection Account from which state and local agencies would pay unions the equivalent of an employee’s monthly dues.
 In effect, the state would represent management and labor at the same time.
 Perhaps even more disturbing than this conflict of interest, the law would deny dissenting public-sector workers any recourse in seeking to recover deductions.
 Employers simply would reduce their wages or salaries, dollar for dollar, and forward dues payments to the appropriate union.
 Two writers from the Olympia, Wash.-based Freedom Foundation, Aaron Withe and Ashley Varner, illustrate: “Rather than paying a state employee a salary of $50,000, for example, from which $1,000 in agency fees would be deducted, the bill proposes to simply alter the arrangement on paper so that the employee’s revised salary is $49,000, with the state diverting the remaining $1,000 to the union itself.”
 A more brazen method for filling union coffers hardly can be imagined.

 The measure is illegal as well as brazen, contradicting the letter and intent of Janus v.
 AFSCME.
 The essence of that decision was to ensure that government employees had the right to decide for themselves whether to furnish funds to a union.
-If a given union cannot secure a worker’s voluntary consent, the Supreme Court concluded, then it has no right to help itself to that worker’s paycheck.
-Supporters of House Bill 2643 somehow have concluded differently.
-The bill also contravenes the Oregon law.
+If a state or local employees union cannot secure a worker’s voluntary consent, the Supreme Court concluded, then it has no right to help itself to that worker’s paycheck.
+Supporters of House Bill 2643 somehow are interpreting the ruling differently.
+The bill also contravenes Oregon law.
 Article XI, Sections 7 and 9, of the state constitution, in the words of Appalachian School of Law professor Dale Rubin, “prohibit the State and its political subdivisions from pledging their credit in aid of any public or private person, company or corporation, or making any donation or grant to such persons or entities.”
-More specifically, Oregon statutes (ORS 243.668 and ORS 243.672) explicitly bar public employers from using public funds either to assist or discourage union organizing.
-HB 2643 does not repeal these statutes, but it does state that “the payment of an assessment under this section is not a violation” of the statutes.
+More specifically, Oregon statutes (ORS 243.668 and ORS 243.672) bar public employers from using public funds either to assist or discourage union organizing.
+HB 2643 does not repeal these statutes, but it does state that “the payment of an assessment under this section is not a violation.”
 That might make for a difficult argument in court.

-There probably will be more efforts like these in states across the country to force dissenting government workers and/or taxpayers to support unions.
-To unions and their backers, the Supreme Court’s ruling last June in Janus was nothing short of a disaster.
-Overturning that ruling for now is not an option, thus the attempts to circumvent in ways deceptive and illegal.
+There probably will be more efforts like these in states across the country to force dissenting government workers and/or taxpayers to support their unions.
+To the unions and their backers, the Supreme Court’s ruling last June in Janus was nothing short of a disaster.
+But since overturning that ruling for now is not an option, these opponents are trying to circumvent it in ways that are deceptive and illegal.
 Let it be said again that public employees have a right to decide for themselves whether to support a union.
-In Oregon and certain other non-Right to Work states, unfortunately, they’re getting the shaft.
+In Oregon and certain other non-Right to Work states, unfortunately, that decision is being made for them.